 Furniture covers and moving blankets – protect against scratches and scuffs

-Protect larger pieces such as sofas, mattresses, dining tables, and dressers with the right coverings.
+Larger pieces, such as sofas, mattresses, dining tables, and dressers, should be protected with coverings.

 • Use stretch-wrap for upholstered furniture and fabric covers for mattresses.